 The fastest wireless transmission yet, even faster than the previously mentioned 4G, is that of the 4G LTE (Long Term Evolution) network.
 In the perfect scenario, 4G LTE networks can download data at speeds between 5 and 12 MB per second, allowing users to stream video live or play multi-player games with almost no interruption.
 In reality, 4G LTE only reaches download speeds of 3 to 8 MB per second due to network congestion.
 This is a result of poor 4G LTE coverage as the technology continues to be rolled out.

-Continued construction and expansion of the 4G LTE network may appear encouraging to telecoms mast lease owners because of the implied security it brings, but existing sites are not as secure as they may seem.
+Continued construction and expansion of the 4G LTE network may appear encouraging to mobile phone mast lease owners because of the implied security it brings, but existing phone mast sites are not as secure as they may seem.
 Numerous factors play a role in identifying the optimal location for a 4G site.
-Occasionally this will mean modifying an existing 3G site to accommodate the new technology but it could also mean building a brand new site in a different location.
-With new sites and better technology on existing sites, coverage overlap is inevitable.
-Redundancy in coverage is a wasted expense for operators and simply isn’t cost effective.
-In an effort to reduce unnecessary expenses operators must make the decision to remove certain telecom mast sites from their network, resulting in the termination of their telecoms masts lease for that particular location.
+Occasionally this will mean modifying an existing 3G site to accommodate the new technology but it could also mean building a brand new mobile phone mast or rooftop installation in a different location.
+With new phone mast sites and better technology on existing sites, coverage overlap is inevitable.
+Redundancy in coverage is a wasted expense for telecoms operators and simply isn’t cost effective.
+In an effort to reduce unnecessary expenses, telecoms operators must make the decision to terminate lease agreements or even mobile phone masts all together.

 In the end, the network becomes faster and more reliable, which is great for the population as a whole.
 However, this is little consolation to those individual property owners who end up losing their mast site rent as the network changes.